shoeffner/mthesis/src/future_work.md

 ## Possible fixes and extensions for \Gaze{}

-\Gaze{} has some issues which need attendance.
+\Gaze{} has some issues which need attention.
 Mostly this is related to the geometric model used to calculate the gaze points.
 The affine transformation used to reverse the 2D projection to the 3D model and to transform the pupils should be re-evaluated and possibly replaced.
 One way could be to model the